Cybersecurity is a hot topic right now. Businesses are facing attacks from sophisticated cybercriminals targeting money, data and identity.

 Why: All non-approved applications (including malicious code) are prevented from executing.

-Why: Security vulnerabilities in applications can be used to execute malicious code on systems.
+Why: Application security vulnerabilities can be used to execute malicious code on systems.

 Why: Microsoft Office macros can be used to deliver and execute malicious code on systems.